argoproj-labs/hera/docs/getting-started/walk-through/dag.md

 DAGs (Directed Acyclic Graphs) are similar to `Steps`, and in Hera, the syntax using context managers is exactly the same as `Steps`.
-DAGs are formed of `Tasks`, and offer more flexibility in Workflow construction, with the key difference being that you specify the dependencies of each `Task`, i.e. what other `Tasks` must run to completion before running this one.
+DAGs are formed of `Tasks`, and offer more flexibility in Workflow construction, with the key difference being that you specify the dependencies of each `Task`, i.e. which other `Tasks` must run to completion before running this one.

 ## Specifying Dependencies